 The film is set in France but was shot entirely in London.
 See more »

 Sabine De Barra went directly from an important interview to doing landscaping while wearing her beautiful outfit.
 While wearing an expensive embroidered corset, it is highly doubtful that she would have gotten it soiled with earth.
+She would be change into darker clothing or cover it with a dark smock.
 See more »

 Was this review helpful to you?

 | Report this